Safeguarding Children Policy

 Referrals regarding unborn babies should be submitted as soon as reasonably practical, to ensure as much time as possible to implement plans to safeguard the baby.

 It is essential that managers ensure that all colleagues are made aware of their role and responsibilities under this policy.
-This will be communicated to colleagues through induction, team meetings, 1:1s, job specifications and the Group intranet.
+The policy will be communicated to colleagues through induction, team meetings, 1:1s, job specifications and the Group intranet.
 Managers will ensure all colleagues have access to associated procedures and reporting forms.

 Roles and Responsibilities